-The key purpose of reporting children's achievement and progress is to improve learning.
+The key purpose of reporting student achievement and progress is to improve student learning.
 The following principles underpin reporting school-based, standards-based assessment:

-- Alignment of teaching, learning, assessment and reporting: what is taught (curriculum) must inform how it is taught (pedagogy), how children are assessed (assessment) and how the learning is reported.
-(See section 2) - A collection of evidence or folio of work: summative judgments for reporting purposes are based on a planned and targeted selection of evidence of learning collected over the reporting period.
-(See section 3)
+- Alignment of teaching, learning, assessment and reporting: what is taught (curriculum) must inform how it is taught (pedagogy), how students are assessed (assessment) and how the learning is reported.
+(See section 2) - A collection of evidence or folio of student work: summative judgments for reporting purposes are based on a planned and targeted selection of evidence of student learning collected over the reporting period.
+(See section 3) - On-balance judgments: professional decisions made by teachers about the overall quality of a student's work in a range of assessments that best matches the valued features of a learning area described in the achievement standards at the time of reporting.

-- On-balance judgments: professional decisions made by teachers about the overall quality of a child's work in a range of assessments that best matches the valued features of a learning area described in the achievement standards at the time of reporting. - Moderation: Making consistent judgments about children's achievements within and between schools occurs when teachers develop shared understandings of the curriculum content and achievement standards.
-Moderation provides children and their parents/carers with confidence that the awarded grades are an accurate judgment of achievement and that the report is meaningful, professional and consistent.
+Moderation: Making consistent judgments about students' achievements within and between schools occurs when teachers develop shared understandings of the curriculum content and achievement standards.
+Moderation provides students and their parents/carers with confidence that the awarded grades are an accurate judgment of achievement and that the report is meaningful, professional and consistent.

-A child's achievement is reported against the Australian Curriculum achievement standard for the year level they are taught.
+Student achievement is reported against the Australian Curriculum achievement standard for the year level they are taught.

-Teachers make reasonable adjustments during the cycle of teaching, learning and assessment to support the learning of children with disabilities, for example adjustments to presentation, response, timing, scheduling and location.
-In most instances, the required curriculum content, achievement and reporting standards will be used for these children.
+Teachers make reasonable adjustments during the cycle of teaching, learning and assessment to support the learning of students with disabilities, for example adjustments to presentation, response, timing, scheduling and location.
+In most instances, the required curriculum content, achievement and reporting standards will be used for these students.
 (See section 2.3.7 for inclusivity materials.)

-School sectors and schools make decisions following negotiation with parents/carers about the provision of modified or accelerated learning and assessment programs to meet the learning needs of some children.
-Reporting achievement for these children should clearly indicate the year level of the curriculum content and the achievement standards against which judgments about achievement have been made.
+School sectors and schools make decisions following negotiation with parents/carers about the provision of modified or accelerated learning and assessment programs to meet the learning needs of some students.
+Reporting achievement for these students should clearly indicate the year level of the curriculum content and the achievement standards against which judgments about student achievement have been made.

-Achievement in a learning area is only one source of information on children's achievement and progress.
-Schools may report on other important aspects of engagement at school separate from achievement in a learning area such as:
+Achievement in a learning area is only one source of information on student achievement and progress.
+Schools may report on other important aspects of student engagement at school separate from achievement in a learning area such as:

-- participation and skills in school-based extracurricular activities - attributes such as effort, punctuality, and social and behavioural skills - attendance - other school or system priorities.
+- · student participation and skills in school-based extracurricular activities - · student attributes such as effort, punctuality, and social and behavioural skills - student attendance - other school or system priorities.